Paranoid Schizophrenia (ICD-10): Features And Symptoms

 Could you be experiencing symptoms of schizophrenia?

-A review that synthesized findings of several studies noted that that online interventions may be "both feasible and acceptable to individuals with psychotic disorders."
-It stated that online therapy interventions "are associated with medium effects for improving auditory hallucinations, depressive symptoms, self-efficacy, motivation and functioning in randomized controlled trials."
+A review that synthesized findings of several studies noted that online interventions may be "both feasible and acceptable to individuals with psychotic disorders."
+The review stated that online therapy interventions "are associated with medium effects for improving auditory hallucinations, depressive symptoms, self-efficacy, motivation and functioning in randomized controlled trials."
+Besides psychotic disorders, online therapy has been found to be effective in treating other mental health conditions such as anxiety, depression, bipolar disorder, and more.

 Takeaway